Julia Unwin: Former roles

-In January 2016 Julia was appointed as an independent non-executive Director of Mears Group Plc.
-In January 2017 she was appointed as a non-executive director at Yorkshire Water.
+In January 2016, Unwin was appointed as an independent non-executive Director of Mears Group Plc.
+In January 2017, she was appointed as a non-executive director at Yorkshire Water.
 She is also a non-executive director of the Financial Reporting Council.
 She chaired the independent inquiry into the future of civil society, which concluded and published its findings in late 2018.

 Honours

 Unwin was appointed Officer of the Order of the British Empire (OBE) in the 2000 New Year Honours for services to the housing corporation, Commander of the Order of the British Empire (CBE) in 2006 as deputy chair of the Food Standards Agency for services to consumers, and Dame Commander of the Order of the British Empire (DBE) in the 2020 New Year Honours for services to civil society.

 She received an Outstanding Leadership Award, at the 2010 Charity Awards.
-The presenter said "...it's hard to overstate the impact that her work has had on social policy in the UK."
+The presenter said: "...it's hard to overstate the impact that her work has had on social policy in the UK."

 Family life

-She is married and has two children.
+Unwin is married and has two children.
 They reside in York, England.